BorjaPH/Timer2_Counter_Arduino/README.md

 It also has a digital output to show as a PWM the period that moves forward the counter (this pulses have a duration of 10 ms).

+Apart from that, it has a variety of comands that can be put in the serial terminal like "pause on" "pause off" "up" "down" or "period [number]" (the last one change the period of the counter)

 The hardware montage is the same as described in the schematic below:

 ![image](https://user-images.githubusercontent.com/68208538/135000263-b79fbce7-a1c1-452c-8467-5c7a05512496.png)